 The Top Posts and Pages Widget can help your readers find your most popular content quickly and easily.
 The widget displays the links to up to ten posts and pages that have the highest traffic in the past 48 hours.
 You can customize the title of the widget to match your site’s personality.
 Instead of the default “top posts and pages,” you might name it “my greatest hits,” “posts and pages you love,” or another name that matches your blog’s brand.

 When you blog, posts eventually fall off the front page, and sometimes out of the minds of readers.
 One way to direct people back to great posts on your site is to use a Text Widget to create a list of links to posts you don’t want readers to miss.
 The Ugly Volvo, one of our favorite humor sites on WordPress.com, uses a Text Widget to list posts to which the blogger wants to drive traffic.

 You know the old saying, an image is worth a 1000 visits?
 (Ok, well it’s a new saying we’ve just started here and now.)
 In addition to hand-selected links in your Text Widget, you might consider creating badges on your site and linking them to a category of popular or undervisited posts on your site using an Image Widget.

 For example, in the previous design of The Daily Post, we used a series of Images Widgets to help draw reader attention to important destinations such as Freshly Pressed (since changed to Discover), and our free ebooks.

-PicMonkey offers a great free service you can use to create badges for your Image Widgets.
+PicMonkey offers a great service you can use to create badges for your Image Widgets.
 Pop in an image and customize it with text as you see fit.

 Take a good look at the widgets in your sidebar and in your footer — are there ways you can use that space to drive traffic to evergreen content on your site?
 You never know: your next traffic bump might be a new widget away.